 The Company capitalizes the cost of interest on borrowed funds which are used to finance the construction of certain property, plant and equipment.
-Such capitalized interest costs are charged to the property, plant and equipment accounts and are amortized through depreciation charges over the estimated useful lives of the assets.
-Interest capitalized was \$4.2 million, \$1.7 million and \$1.9 million for the fiscal years ended December 31, 2022; December 25, 2021; and December 26, 2020, respectively.
+Such capitalized interest costs are capitalized to the property, plant and equipment accounts and are amortized through depreciation charges over the estimated useful lives of the assets.
+Interest capitalized was \$12.7 million, \$4.2 million and \$1.7 million for the fiscal years ended December 30, 2023, December 31, 2022 and December 25, 2021, respectively.

 The Company reviews its long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets held and used is assessed based on estimated undiscounted future cash flows.
 Impairment, if any, is recognized based on fair value of the assets.
 Assets to be disposed of are reported at the lower of cost or fair value less costs to sell and are no longer depreciated.
-There were no events or circumstances which would indicate that the carrying amount of our property plant, and equipment may not be recoverable during 2022, 2021 or 2020.
+There were no events or circumstances which would indicate that the carrying amount of the Company's property plant, and equipment may not be recoverable during 2023, 2022 or 2021.